by Alan Wilson

 Our programme uses the best of coaching, emotional literacy and mindfulness techniques, underpinned by neuroscience to create personal empowerment.
 The Learning Framework of our core programme has four key tools:

-- Focus on success to build self-esteem.
+- Focus on success to build self-esteem and confidence.

 - Changing your thoughts to change your feelings, emotions and actions.